brandonlacoste9-tech/zyeute-v3/README.md

 5. **Open your browser**
 Navigate to `http://localhost:3000`

-### Running on Replit

-1. Fork or import this repository to Replit
-2. Set up your environment variables in Replit Secrets
-3. Click the "Run" button
 4. The app will automatically install dependencies and start

 ## 🧪 Testing & Evaluation